-In the connectivity graph depicted in figure 2 any profile changes at any of the broker nodes within cluster c, needs to be routed to node 4.
-Any such broker profile changes that result in a change of the cluster profile at node 4 needs to be routed to node 5, and also to a node in cluster b.
-Similarly any changes in the super-cluster profile at node 5 needs to be routed to the level-3 gatekeeper in cluster a and superclusters SC-3, SC-2.
+This scheme provides us with information regarding the level- $\ell$ gateway, within the part of the system that we are interested in.
+In the connectivity graph depicted in figure 3 any $\delta\omega^0$ changes at any of the nodes within cluster c, need to be routed to node 4.
+Any $\delta\omega^1$ changes at node 4 need to be routed to node 5, and also to a node in cluster b.
+Similarly $\delta\omega^2$ changes at node 5 needs to be routed to the level-3 gatekeeper in cluster a and superclusters SC-3, SC-2.
 When such propagations reach any unit/super-unit the process is repeated till such time that the gateway that the node seeks to reach is reached.
 Every profile change has a unique-id associated it, which aids in ensuring that the reference count scheme does not fail due to delivery of the same profile change multiple times within the same unit.

-3.3.
-The event routing protocol - ERP
+3.3 The event routing protocol - ERP

 Event routing is the process of disseminating events to relevant clients.
 This includes matching the content, computing the destinations and routing the content along to its relevant destinations by determining the next broker node that the event must be relayed to.
 Events have routing information associated with them, which indicate its dissemination within various parts of the broker network.
 The dissemination information at each level can be accessed to verify disseminations in various sections of the broker network.
 Routing decisions and the brokers that an event must be relayed to are made on the basis of this information.
-This routing information is not added by the client issuing this event but by the system to ensure fastest possible dissemination and recovery from failures.
+This routing information is not added by the client issuing this event but by the system to ensure faster dissemination and recovery from failures.
 When an event is first issued by the client the broker node that the client is attached to adds the routing information to the event.
+This routing information is the GES contextual information (see section 2.3.1) pertaining to this particular node in the system.
 As the event flows through the system, via gateways, the routing information is modified to snapshot its dissemination within the system.